tdiprima/threejs-playground/docs/3d-object-error-mousedown.md

 Thank you for providing the code.
 Based on the provided code, the error message you mentioned does **not seem to be related to the mousedown event.**

-The error you're encountering is likely happening elsewhere in your code where you are performing operations related to adding objects to `THREE.Object3D` containers.
+The error is likely happening elsewhere in your code where you are performing operations related to adding objects to `THREE.Object3D` containers.

 In the code snippet you provided, the mousedown event listener assigns a camera object (`camera1`, `camera2`, `camera3`, or `camera4`) to the **`selectedCamera`** variable based on the position of the mouse.
 However, there are no operations related to adding objects to `THREE.Object3D` containers in this code.